definitelyarjun/Definitelyarjun/README.md

 My name is Arjun Jayakumar, Currently pursuing computer science in college.
 Some fun facts about me...
-- Loves networking and love to connect with people (So please do reach out to me if possible)
+- Loves networking and love to connect with people (so please do reach out to me if possible)
 - Loves everything tech and would love to learn more

 Contact me on [Discord](https://discord.com/users/710808321531314248), [Twitter](https://twitter.com/definitelyarjun) or Gmail - arjun.jayan@gmail.com